 Their condensers and water coils often rust out and leak.
 Even the steel used to construct these machines is thinner and more brittle, therefore making it easy to break.
 All of these factors are what makes these machines so cheap in the initial buying price.

-While using less power is a good thing, it is also a bad thing when it's an ice cream machine. simply put, More Power = More Ice Cream.
-The Chinese/Korean machines tend to have cheaper/smaller compressors and under-powered beater motors.
+While using less power is a good thing, it is also a bad thing when it's an ice cream machine.
+Simply put, more power = more ice cream.
+The Chinese/Korean ice cream machines tend to have cheaper/smaller compressors and under-powered beater motors.
 When a compressor is small, it means you make less ice cream per hour, and your machine might have issues keeping up with demand.

-For example: If you have a long line of customers on a busy day, the cheap Chinese machines will not be able to keep up & will likely break from being over stressed.
-If a beater motor is underpowered, it will break more often, and you will have more electrical issues (such blown capacitors and windings) than you would with a higher quality name brand machine.
+For example, if you have a long line of customers on a busy day, the cheap Chinese ice cream machines will not be able to keep up & will likely break from being overstressed.
+If a beater motor is underpowered, it will break more often, and you will have more electrical issues (such as blown capacitors and windings) than you would with a higher quality name brand machine.
 Using an underpowered Asian machine to make large quantities of ice cream is like using a small Toyota Corolla to pull a huge boat.

 3) Difficulty Finding Parts & Communicating

-Cheap Chinese parts that break easily are often impossible to find a replacement for.
+Cheap Chinese ice cream machine parts that break easily are often impossible to find a replacement for.
 Communication issues with the Chinese manufacturer will also be an issue, should you bypass the distributor when purchasing your machine.

 Our Recommendation When Looking To Invest In A Machine

-To sum it up, we strongly recommend sticking with either Taylor, Stoelting, Electro Freeze, or Carpigiani machines.
+To sum it up, we strongly recommend sticking with either Taylor, Stoelting or Carpigiani machines.
 Here's a little story for you: While we were working out at our local gym, we witnessed a Chinese machine catch on fire, and the solution from the manufacturer was to paint the sealing foam in the machine with flame retardant paint.

 When doing any kind of shopping don't shop on price, as we have seen so many people make that mistake and end up regretting their purchase.
 If you need help financing, feel free to contact us and we can set you up with a leasing agent.

-If you want to save money, buy a used Taylor, Stoelting, Electro Freeze, or Carpigiani machine, which can have a shelf life of +30 plus years.
-Chinese/Korean machines have no proven track record and will last a few years only to be thrown away or used for parts.
+If you want to save money, buy a used Taylor, Stoelting, or Carpigiani machine, which can have a shelf life of 30+ years.
+Chinese/Korean ice cream machines have no proven track record and will last a few years only to be thrown away or used for parts.